rds8rds/nsl_trainee_program/Presentation/solid and design pattern.md

 > Real world example:

-A real-world example can be `a cheque or credit card` as a proxy for what is in our bank account.
+A real-world example can be `a cheque or credit card` as a proxy for our bank account.
 It can be used in place of cash and provides a means of accessing that cash when required.

 > 3 Components of Proxy Design Pattern